cicirello/jacoco-badge-generator/README.md

 ### `coverage`

 This output is the actual computed coverage percentage in the interval from 0.0 to 1.0.
-This is overall coverage computed from the instruction coverage data in the JaCoCo csv report.
+This is coverage computed from the instructions coverage data in the JaCoCo csv report.

 ### `branches`